stonyyi/cine-io/development/docs/main.md

 * method: POST
 * url: /api/1/-/stream
+* response format: JSON
 * parameters:
   * secretKey: CINE_IO_SECRET_KEY

-Example: `curl --data "secretKey=MY_SECRET_KEY" https://www.cine.io/api/1/-/stream`
+Example: `curl -X POST --data "secretKey=MY_SECRET_KEY" https://www.cine.io/api/1/-/stream --header "Content-Type:application/json"`

 ### 2. Publish a live stream
 *Location: Web Client*

 Now you've saved your stream `id` and stream `password`.
-Using the JS SDK, you'll need to pass you project's *public key* to the client.
+Using the [JS SDK](https://github.com/cine-io/js-sdk), you'll need to pass you project's *public key* to the client.
 If your specific user has permission in your application to publish to this stream, then you'll need to send along the stream `id` and stream `password` to your web client.
 For example, this endpoint would be useful if you are building a "virtual classroom" and the current logged-in user has a "teacher" role.

 Publishing a live-stream requires that the logged-in user have Adobe Flash installed and enabled in her browser.
 The JS SDK will automatically download the correct SWF file and launch it in the user's browser when `start()` is called on the publisher.